 RSA Breakfast Club is a weekly opportunity to meet other Fellows and start the day with a purposeful conversation.

-If there is a conversation you'd like to start, please get in touch with Alice, Rawthmells Events and Programme Manager, with a short description of your topic as well as some dates that work for you.
+If there is a question you'd like to bring or a conversation you are itching to start, please get in touch with Alice, Rawthmells Events and Programme Manager, with a short description of your topic as well as some dates that work for you.

 Upcoming Breakfast Club conversations: